-The nearly identical simulation results for a solar minimum case calculated by COCONUT with the decomposed and traditional full energy equations, with average relative differences in the plasma density, magnitude of velocity and the magnetic field strength being only $0.57\%$, $0.69\%$ and $0.21\%$, validate the reliability of this version of COCONUT adopting the decomposed energy equation.
-Comparison in the increasing phase case, with average relative differences in the plasma density, magnitude of velocity and the magnetic field strength being up to $5.61\%$, $6.14\%$ and $1.69\%$, demonstrates that the decomposed energy equation makes difference to the traditional method for coronal simulations with complex and strong magnetic field configurations.
-Additionally, successfully calculating the solar maximum simulation with magnetic field strength exceeding 50 Gauss, in which COCONUT adopting the traditional full energy equation crashed, further highlight the improvement in numerical stability made by the decomposed energy equation.
-Consistence with the coronal observations further shows that COCONUT adopting the decomposed energy equation is promising for future implementation in practical applications like daily space weather forecasting.
+The nearly identical simulation results for a solar minimum case calculated by COCONUT with the decomposed and traditional full energy equations, with average relative differences in the plasma density, the velocity and the magnetic field strength being only $0.57\%$, $0.69\%$ and $0.21\%$, validate the reliability of this version of COCONUT adopting the decomposed energy equation.
+In the increasing phase case, the average relative differences in plasma density, velocity, and magnetic field strength are up to $5.61\%$, $6.14\%$, and $1.69\%$, respectively, demonstrating that the decomposed energy equation differs from the traditional method for coronal simulations with complex and strong magnetic field configurations.
+Furthermore, the nearly identical simulation results obtained in most regions of the 2D MHD vortex and rotor cases, except for moderate discrepancies near discontinuities, using both the traditional method and the algorithm proposed in this paper demonstrate that the decomposed energy equation, together with the HLL solver incorporating the additional dissipation term in the energy component, can still maintain consistency with the full energy equation results in most regions, even in the presence of numerous complex discontinuous structures.
+These 2D benchmark tests also indicate that the discrepancies, which are primarily concentrated around discontinuities, can be mitigated by using a finer mesh near the discontinuous structures.
+Additionally, successfully calculating the solar maximum simulation with magnetic field strength exceeding 50 Gauss, in which COCONUT, adopting the traditional full energy equation, crashed, further highlights the improvement in numerical stability made by the decomposed energy equation.
+Consistency with the coronal observations further demonstrates that COCONUT, by adopting the decomposed energy equation, is promising for future implementation in practical applications, such as daily space weather forecasting.